RobertoCordova/onnx/README.md

 <p align="center">
         <img src="./imgs/imgs_sample.png"/>

-For my model layer, I will use Transfer Learning, importing a image for an existing model and just changed the last layer to use my images.
+For my model layer, I will use <a href="https://en.wikipedia.org/wiki/Transfer_learning">Transfer Learning</a>, importing a image for an existing model and just changed the last layer to use my images.
 <p align="center">
         <img src="./imgs/transfer_learning.png"/>